-There are an extensive range of facilities at the swimming pool & spa level.
+There is an extensive range of facilities at the swimming pool & spa level.
 My favourite is the ladies sauna which has an unbelievable view of Victoria Harbour, the men’s sauna on the other hand has no view at all.
-The 50 metre outdoor heated pool is just wonderful to swim in all year round with very comfortable seating areas.
-There are plenty of food and drinks to soak up the views of Hong Kong.
-I am suffering from jetlag so the 24 hour fitness studio and a 400 metre jogging path is the perfect way to get rid of my excess energy.
+The 50-metre outdoor heated pool is just wonderful to swim in all year round with very comfortable seating areas.
+There is plenty of food and drinks to soak up the views of Hong Kong.
+I am suffering from jetlag so the 24-hour fitness studio and a 400-metre jogging path is the perfect way to get rid of my excess energy.

 Breakfast Grand Cafe

 This American breakfast buffet has a brilliant variety of freshly made food.
 The fusion of where east meets west is why I took my time in eating the food and overlooking the view of Victoria Harbour.
 The dedicated Asian buffet with endless amounts of fresh dumplings, bespoke noodle soups and freshly squeezed juices was so yummy.
 There was plenty of fresh meats including fish, pork and cold cuts to create my own haven for getting me started for the day.
 The Asian fruits are a wonderful way to remind me, why I love to visit Asia.
 And the dedicated coffee bar is wonderful with many fresh cakes and pastries to entertain me.

 I am travelling with my family so we had a king-size bedroom and a twin bedroom each with a room space of 40sqm.
 Both rooms had amazing views of Victoria Harbour.
 For me, there is no better way than to lie in bed or sip on endless amounts of Nespresso coffee overlooking this city.
 Hong Kong is famous in the evening for their light shows.
 And having buildings in front of me at night, with the latest marketing messages, beaming at me is not common, to experience around the world.